Deploy a Django App

 2. Select GitHub as the deployment option.

-5. In the Build and deployment settings menu, click the Override toggle associated with the Run command.
+4. In the Builder section, keep Buildpack selected.
+Click the Override toggle associated with the Run command.
 In the command field, enter the gunicorn command from earlier:

 gunicorn example_django.wsgi